Isabelle-Trenkova/System-Inventory-deluXe/README.md

 * The ability to mark an item as a 'priority item'
 * Once an items stock quantity was less than a 'low threshold' an item will be automatically marked to be 'low quantity'
 * The ability to search for items and recipes
+* Can view 'priority' and 'low-stock' seperatly
+* Help menu with expandable text